RecruitingNot ApplicableNCT05588700

 BEHAVIORALPhysical Activity (PA) Intervention

 The intervention will last 1 year and will have 2 phases.
 Phase 1: At each cycle of chemotherapy, patients will be proposed to perform 2-4 sessions per week.
 This program will be individual, supervised, performed at a moderate intensity.
 Between cycles, patients will be asked to perform 1-2 supervised collective live online physical activity sessions per week, proposed by a partner specialized in online PA.
 Phase 2: After chemotherapy, patients will be asked to perform 2-3 PA sessions per week at a moderate intensity.
-Patients will be offered 2 options of PA practice: in the supervised collective live online PA session (as already performed in the phase 1), and/or in a fitness center (this practice will take place in a "classic" environment with a 9-month free access for patients thanks to a partnership).
+Patients will be offered different options of PA practice: in the supervised collective live online PA session (as already performed in the phase 1), and/or in a fitness center (this practice will take place in a "classic" environment with a 9-month free access for patients thanks to a partnership), and/or self-practice.
 In addition, patients will benefit from 4 individual motivational interviews, conducted by videoconference and/or by phone call with a professional.

 CHU Jean Minjoz